alexk2120/soundclouds/README.md

 * currently working on implementing

 - Oauth

-and to add additional functionality for end users
 - expand multiple artist profiles for end users to create their own.
 - ability to upload  media via Active Storage